GoodforGod/micronaut-management-openapi/README.md

 Most of the settings are *cloud-friendly* by default.

-Just by adding this library as dependency you are ready to go.

 ```yaml
 openapi:
   path: /openapi                        // path for OpenAPI endpoint                          (default - /openapi)